-When researching breakfast spots in San Francisco, no doubt you will see Dottie’s True Blue Cafe pop up time and time again.
+When researching breakfast spots in San Francisco, you will see Dottie’s True Blue Cafe pop up time and time again.
 Located in a sketchy area of the Tenderloin (a not great part of San Francisco), Dottie’s True Blue Cafe always has a line, and it is always worth the wait.
 I have been a couple of times, and I will still wait for the famous whiskey fennel sausage and the grilled cornbread with jalapeño jelly.
-If you are visiting on a weekday, I highly recommend heading over as the wait won’t be as long, here is all the information.
+If you are visiting on a weekday, I highly recommend heading over as the wait won’t be as long as the weekend, here is all the information.

 - Cost: $15

 - Hours: 7:30 AM – 3 PM, Closed Tuesday and Wednesday